Board of Directors

 Roy Moran is the primary leader of Shoal Creek Community Church, one that is fully engaged in orphan care, health, and economic development for the community of Bhukwini, South Africa.
 Before founding Shoal Creek, Roy was Vice President of Human Resources for the Fellowship of Christian Athletes.
 Along with his responsibilities at Shoal Creek, Roy has served as a consultant in the areas of leadership development, executive coaching, and team building with SkillPath.
 Roy is a graduate of Baylor University and Dallas Theological Seminary.
 He loves golf, his four children, and wife, Candy, in reverse order.

 Emergency Medicine Specialist

 Dr. Mark is an emergency medicine physician at Research Medical Center and University Health.
 He earned the INMED Professional Diploma in International Medicine & Public Health, serving at Clinica Esperanza in Honduras and LIGHT in northeastern China.
 Dr. Mark has a particular interest in international public health, clinical ultrasound, and serving Spanish-speaking communities.
-Dr. Mark is a pianist, husband to Kirsten Mark, and father to six children.
+Dr. Mark is a pianist, husband to Kirsten Mark, and father to seven children.